 One thing is for certain, however – Europe knows how to do castles.
 If you’re looking to explore the most fascinating and unusual European castles, consider starting with these.

 As its name suggests, Pena National Palace is technically more a palace than a castle.
 But thanks to architect Baron Wilhelm Ludwig von Eschwege’s interest in castles along the Rhine, Pena’s design and construction are reminiscent of many castles in Europe.

-This brightly colored palace sits high in the Sintra Mountains, and it is as impressive inside as it is out.
-The 360-degree views across the valley, towards the Atlantic Ocean and down over the town of Sintra, give this unique corner of Portugal a distinct fairytale feel.
+This brightly colored palace sits high in the Sintra Mountains and is as impressive inside as it is out.
+The 360-degree views across the valley, towards the Atlantic Ocean and down over the town of Sintra give this unique corner of Portugal a distinct fairytale feel.

 Insider tip: Sintra is packed full of fascinating castles and attractions.
-Don’t try to visit them all, and don’t be tempted to walk between them.
-Pick one or two that interest you, and purchase a round-trip bus ticket on arrival to save on time and money.
+Don’t try to visit them all; don’t be tempted to walk between them.
+Pick one or two that interest you, and purchase a round-trip bus ticket on arrival to save time and money.